talisein/dregarnuhr/README.md

 # Limitations (TODOs)

-- The table of contents after the front matter does not reflect the contents.
-(Internally a toc metadata is updated, but this html toc will need to be rewritten).
 - There is no omnibus option yet.
 - I don't have a mac to test the mac version on.
 Let me know if it works.